Barry Boehm: Spiral model

 Boehm also created the spiral model of software development, in which the phases of development are repeatedly revisited.
 This iterative software development process influenced MBASE and extreme programming.

 Wideband Delphi

 Boehm refined the Delphi method of estimation to include more group iteration, making it more suitable for certain classes of problems, such as software development.
 This variant is called the Wideband Delphi method.

 Incremental Commitment Model

 The Incremental Commitment Model (ICM) is a system design, developmental, and evolution process for 21^{st} century systems.
 The systems' types cover a wide range from COTS based systems to "routine" Information Systems to human intensive and life or safety critical.

-It was only in 1998, after the development of the ICM that Barry Boehm along with A Winsor Brown started to focus on reconciling it with the WinWin Spiral Model and its incarnation in MBASE and the follow-on Lean MBASE, and working towards an Incremental Commitment Model for Software (ICMS) by adapting the existing WinWin Spiral Model support tools.
+Boehm then reconciled the ICM with the WinWin Spiral Model and its incarnation in MBASE and the follow-on Lean MBASE, and worked towards an Incremental Commitment Model for Software (ICMS) by adapting the existing WinWin Spiral Model support tools.

 In 2008, the evolving ICM for Software with its risk-driven anchor point decisions, proved very useful to several projects which ended up having unusual life cycle phase sequences.